kloimhardt/site/mysite/log.md

 That is: A3 is at the frequency of 220Hz, A4 is at 440Hz and A5 is at 880Hz

 ## 5
-The function that fits the notes is the logarithm
+The function that fits the notes is the logarithm, a standard function.

-# 1a
+# 2a
-The red graph is drawn with a standard Python function called log2.
-It is the logarithm function, as described in the docstring of this function.
-But I'd like to close this and move to a pictorial reprersentation of code.
+So our main protagonist is the log2 function

-# 2
+# 2b
 The exact formula to draw the red graph is the following: log2 of x divided by 220 times 7.

 You might want to open up the formua to get a deeper understanding. --P4--